 Exmoor is recognised as one of the best and most challenging off road cycling destinations in the UK.
 The combination of a beautiful and varied landscape and an excellent network of bridleways, lanes and other permitted tracks provide ample opportunity for cyclists to enjoy some fantastic rides.
 To help with route planning Exmoor National Park has produced a colour coded off-road cycle map that uses the Cycle Touring Club’s nationally recognised grading system, with routes ranging from green (easy) to black (very challenging).
 This and a number of route guides that will help you find a ride that matches your levels of fitness and skill are available in our on-line shop or in our National Park centres.
-An excellent and fully interactive cycle is also now available on line at

 You don’t have to be an expert to enjoy off road cycling on Exmoor, and there are plenty of places where families and beginners can find a route.